openspending/cameroon.openspending.org/README.md

 This contains the data for the Councils' Budget pages.
 The source CSV has the columns:

 * Head-account
-* Head-Account Description
+* Head-account description
 * Sub-account
-* Sub-account Description
+* Sub-account description
 * Year
-* Reporting Type
+* Reporting type
-  * Actual
+  * ACTUAL
-  * Budget
+  * BUDGET
 * Amount
 * Revenue/Expenditure
   * REVENUE